 What is it with qualitative analysis?
 Why is it that such a beautiful, detailed and useful collection of data can feel so wildly untameable, bafflingly vague and definitely not very ‘scientific’, to those who live in a world of p-values and t-tests?

 I was one of two qualitative research practitioners at a recent community of practice meeting with Science academics who were keen to understand more about researching their teaching practice.
-In Part 2 of this post, Lucy Blakemore will share some of the practical techniques and advice she presented from past qualitative projects on student experience.
+In Part 2 of this post, Lucy Blakemore also shares some of the practical qualitative observation techniques and advice she presented from past qualitative projects on student experience.

 For now, read on to explore some key concepts we discussed in relation to qualitative data analysis, including what makes it so challenging, and how we can think about it differently.